Former NASA Administrator

 Charlie holds a Master of Science Degree in Systems Management from the University of Southern California.
 His past honors include the Defense Distinguished Service Medal, the Defense Superior Service Medal, the Distinguished Flying Cross, Air Medal, three NASA Exceptional Service Medals and four NASA Space Flight Medals.
 He received the Rotary National Space Trophy in 2014 and holds Honorary Doctorate degrees from numerous institutions of higher education.
 He was inducted into the U.S Astronaut Hall of Fame in 2006 and the National Aviation Hall of Fame in 2016.
 He served as a U.S. Department of State Science Envoy for Space from 2018-2019.

 Charlie is married to the former Alexis Walker of Columbia, SC.
-They have two children, A. Che Bolden, Colonel, USMC (retired), Dr. Kelly Bolden, MD, and three grandchildren, Mikaley, Kyra and Talia.
-He serves today as CEO Emeritus of The Charles F. Bolden Group LLC, a veteran-owned small business specializing in aerospace, national security, leadership, and education.
+They have two children, A. Che’ Bolden, Colonel, USMC (retired), Dr. Kelly Bolden, MD, and four grandchildren — granddaughters Mikaley, Kyra and Talia and grandson Walker Elias.
+He serves today as CEO Emeritus of The Charles F. Bolden Group, a veteran-owned small business specializing in aerospace, national security, leadership, and education.